-Pecorino Toscano DOP Aged 12 months, is undoubtedly the one with the most decisive flavor, and can be called such after at least four months of aging.
+The Pecorino Toscano DOP Aged 12 months, is undoubtedly the one with the most decisive flavor, and can be called this after at least four months of aging.
 With a guaranteed minimum maturation of 12 months, the cheese will take on its decisive character which, thanks to the effect of the passage of time, will be able to express in the best possible way all the fragrances and its typical aromas, precisely those that made it so important nationally and beyond.
-The long aged pecorino, given the hardness of its pasta and the strong flavor, is traditionally combined with sweets, honey and jams.
+The pecorino aged for a long time, given the hardness of its pasta and the strong flavor, is traditionally combined with sweets, honey and jams.

 THE PRODUCTION RULES

-The production rules of pecorino DOP are extremely strict, aimed at guaranteeing the excellence that made it so important at the gastronomic level: these rules, established by the European Union, require that the product be stored in warm and humid environments (warm rooms heated cabinets or chests) where it is possible to facilitate a rapid purge of the whey and consequently, the start of its maturation in the best possible way.
-The following phase is dry salting, considered the more traditional one, or in brine.
+The production rules of pecorino DOP are extremely strict, aimed at guaranteeing the excellence that made it so important at the gastronomic level: these rules, established by the European Union, require that the product be stored in warm and humid environments (hot chambers heated cabinets or chests) where a rapid purge of the whey can be favored and consequently, the start of its maturation in the best possible way.
+The following phase is dry salting, considered the most traditional one, or in brine.

-The peculiarity of the Pecorino Toscano DOP is the very short duration of this salting phase, which lasts about one day only.
-After salting, the Pecorino Toscano DOP is left to mature in suitable premises and here it will be periodically turned and checked by highly qualified employees.
-Only the forms that meet all the characteristics provided for in the specification will be marked one by one, with ink those with a soft texture, while the cured ones will be hot marked.
+The peculiarity of the Pecorino Toscano DOP is the decidedly short duration of this salting phase, which lasts about one day only.
+After salting, the Pecorino Toscano DOP is left to mature in suitable rooms and here it will be periodically turned and checked by highly qualified employees.
+Only the forms that meet all the characteristics provided for in the specification will be marked one by one, with ink those with a soft texture, while the cured ones will be heat marked.
 The brand features the name Pecorino Toscano DOP, the image provided on the brand and the identification number of the producer, thus guaranteeing its uniqueness.
-The name Pecorino Toscano DOP or Pecorino Toscano DOP seasoned must also be present on the label, accompanied by the European logo symbolizing the protected designation of origin, in addition to the logo of the Tuscan pecorino.
-From the breeding of the sheep to the milking, passing from the production to the maturing, everything must therefore take place as per the very strict indications established by the Production Regulations of Pecorino Toscano DOP, in the area of origin.
-The different climatic conditions and the dairy traditions of each territory give Pecorino Toscano PDO varieties and nuances of tastes and aromas, prompting many tasters, tourists and enthusiasts of the sector to expand their knowledge in the sector.
+The name Tuscan pecorino DOP or Tuscan pecorino DOP seasoned must also be present on the label, accompanied by the European logo symbolizing the protected designation of origin, in addition to the Tuscan pecorino logo.
+From the breeding of the sheep to the milking, passing from the production to the maturing, everything must therefore take place according to the very strict indications established by the Production Regulations of Pecorino Toscano DOP, in the area of origin.
+The different climatic conditions and the dairy traditions of each territory give Pecorino Toscano DOP variety and nuances of tastes and aromas, prompting many tasters, tourists and enthusiasts of the sector to broaden their knowledge in the sector.